 I want to do something on leaks.
 Here are the two papers.
-There is an awful lot in here that I agree with.
+There is an awful lot in

 Please get Gen. Myers, Gen. Pace, Steve Cambone, Jim Haynes, Torie Clarke, and Doug Feith, and get a coordinated recommendation to me sometime in the next week and a half, so we can move ahead.